VAOcampo711/VAOcampo711/README.md

 - 👋 Hi, I’m Vince Ocampo
+- 🌱 I’m currently a Junior Software Developer at Foster Moore
 - 🎓 I'm a Computer Science and Statistics Graduate
-- 🌱 I’m currently training at Mission Ready HQ
 - 📫 How to reach me - Email: andrei.ocampo711@gmail.com

 <!---